 “A CrossFit workout is typically structured in a one-hour class.
 The training is usually broken down into 3 parts.
 Warm-up, Strength (or skill), and WOD (workout of the day, or conditioner).

 A coach-led warm-up primarily gets the particular muscle groups about to be used nice and loose.
-Heart rate gets going, and blood gets pushed through the body.
+The heart rate gets going, and blood gets pushed through the body.

 Next is a strength component.
 Athletes will work on some type of squat, push or pull with weights.
 Back squats, fronts squats, deadlifts, clean and jerk, and snatches are just a few weightlifting movements to name.
 Depending on the day, the strength component may be substituted with a “skill” movement.
 Athletes will practice bodyweight skills such as handstand pushups, pull-ups, jump rope, rope climbs, etc.